titumozammel/human-energy-economics/README.md

 **Execution Capacity (EC)** is the capability actually utilized to execute organizational work at a given point in time.

-**Sustainable Execution Capacity (SEC)** is the organization's ability to consistently execute priorities over time while maintaining the Human Energy, capability, and organizational conditions required for continued execution.
+**Sustainable Execution Capacity (SEC)** is the organization's ability to consistently execute priorities over time while maintaining the Human Energy and capability required for continued execution.

 ---